spiral/docs/orm/basics.md

 ];
 ```

-After that we can able to manipulate with field values using deltas:
+Now we are able to manipulate with field values using deltas:

 ```php
 $user = User::findByPK(1);